ryssbowh/craft-prefetch/README.md

 Prefetch::$plugin->prefetch->dnsPrefetch('//example.com');
 ```

-All this methods accept a second parameter to define html arguments :
+All these methods (but `register`) accept a second parameter to define html arguments :

 ```
 {% do craft.prefetch.preload('image.png', ['crossorigin']) %}